We decipher all your hair dye questions.

 Whether you’re decorating your Pinterest board with acid brights, burnt orange balayage, or bold berry hues, experimenting with colorful hair has never been so easy.
 Before you think about jumping on the bold hair bandwagon, it’s important to know how often you should color your hair.
-Revealing the answers to your most pressing color queries like, “How long does semi permanent hair dye last?” and “How often can you dye your hair?” we decode how to choose which coloring technique is right for you.
+Revealing the answers to your most pressing color queries like, “How long does semi-permanent hair dye last?” and “how often can you dye your hair?” helped us decode how to choose which coloring technique is right for you.

-Plus, our experts break down the ins and outs of the chemical processes of dyeing your strands and reveal how to make sure your hair stays in its best shape, no matter what hair color you’re trying.
+Plus, our experts break down the ins and outs of the chemical processes of dyeing your strands.
+They also reveal how to make sure your hair stays in its best shape, no matter what hair color you’re trying.
 Keep reading for answers to pressing questions like, “How long does semi-permanent hair dye last?” and find the best color path for you: